Home Nike Tennis New Jersey Lawrenceville Nike Tennis Camp at The Lawrenceville School

 Camp Director

 The 2018 season was the best one yet under Hultquist.
 The Seminoles earned 28 wins on their way to hosting the NCAA first and second rounds.
 It marked the 16th straight season under Hultquist that the Seminoles had made an NCAA Tournament appearance and the fourth time that FSU had hosted a regional.
 During the 2018 season, the Seminoles defeated No. 8 Florida for the second year in a row at the USTA National Campus.
 It was the second season in a row that the match garnered the largest crowd in college tennis (1,917) and was the third largest attended college tennis match since the stat was kept back in 1995.
-For the second year in a row and third time in program history, three student-athletes were placed on the All-ACC team – Aziz Dougaz (first team), Guy Iradukunda (second team) and Lucas Poullain (third team).
+For the second year in a row and third time in program history, three student-athletes were placed on the All-ACC team – Aziz Dougaz (first team), Guy Iradukunda (second team), and Lucas Poullain (third team).
 Florida State also brought home numerous ITA Regional honors as Hultquist was named Southeast Region Coach of the Year, Dougaz was named player to watch and Iradukunda was named Most Improved Senior and Senior Player of the Year.
 Hultquist was also named ACC Coach of the Year, becoming the first Seminole head coach to earn such honors.

 In 2017, the Seminoles set numerous program milestones en route to an 18-win season and an NCAA Second Round appearance, the 15th-consecutive NCAA Championship appearance for the Hultquist-led Seminoles.
 Among the highlights was a 4-2 victory over archrival Florida at the USTA National Campus in Orlando in front of a record crowd of 1,756.
 The match was the most-attended college tennis match of the season and the fourth-highest since 2010.
 For just the second time in program history, three student-athletes were named All-ACC – Aziz Dougaz (first team), Guy Iradukunda (second team), and Lucas Poullain (third team).
 In the fall, Iradukunda also won the ITA Southeast Regional Championship, the second regional title under Hultquist.

-In 2016, the Seminoles reached new heights with 18 regular season wins and a three-seed in the ACC Tournament.
+In 2016, the Seminoles reached new heights with 18 regular-season wins and a three-seed in the ACC Tournament.
 Among the highlights were the first win over the No. 1 team in school history with a 4-3 triumph over North Carolina in March.
 En route to a 14th-consecutive NCAA Tournament appearance, Florida State senior Benjamin Lock was named the ITA’s Most Improved Player after rising to No. 9 in the singles rankings on the season.
 Lock and senior Marco Nunez also reached the NCAA Tournament for a second consecutive season, while Lock became the third singles All-American in FSU history, all under Hultquist’s watch.
 Both players were named All-ACC (Lock – First Team; Nunez – Second Team).

 Also in 2016, Nunez and senior Michael Rinaldi were named ACC Postgraduate Scholarship winners, the third and fourth players in the past four seasons to be so honored.
 The Seminoles also were the 2015 Golden Torch winners for best GPA on campus, continuing to show that success on the court and in the classroom is not mutually exclusive.